 Reputable volunteer programs will provide you with accommodation, and the peace of mind that comes with knowing it is safe, hygienic and fit for purpose.

-3. Establish what learning/training you'll recieve
+3. Establish what training you'll receive

 The majority of volunteering opportunities are not paid.
 Internships often are, but are quite different and usually not as fun.

 Some volunteer programs might pay a stipend, or your expenses (to a degree), but you'll usually pay for the program upfront.
 This fee should include transport, meals and accommodation.